MarioniLab/geneBasisR/README.md

 - Provides evaluation of any selected gene panel on -cell type/-cell and -gene levels.

-For greater details on the method, please read our paper: https://www.biorxiv.org/content/10.1101/2021.08.10.455720v1.
+For greater details on the method, please read our preprint: https://www.biorxiv.org/content/10.1101/2021.08.10.455720v1.
 Also, explore vignette and tutorials to get a better grasp on the package and its functions.

 ### Installation